powsybl/powsybl-core/docs/grid_exchange_formats/going_further/datasources.md

 base name and data extension by using the methods with `(String filename)` as parameter, excluding the compression extension if there is one.

+Note that in directory datasources, there are two behaviours for the method `listNames(String regex)`, which is used to filter the files within the datasource with the given regex parameter.
-In addition to filtering with the regex parameter, in directory datasources the method `listNames(String regex)` filters filenames to only keep those starting with the base name.
+In addition to this regex filtering, it might also filter filenames to only keep those starting with the base name.
+This behaviour basename-filtering only occurs if `allFiles` is set to `false`.
+Setting `allFiles` to `true` is very useful for the CGMES use case, for which several files define a network (TP, EQ, SV, SSH, GL, ...), often without a common prefix (basename).
+This is done if the user is giving a folder as path in one of the `Network::read` methods.

 (archivedatasources)=
 ### Archive DataSource